ICI3D/ICI3D.github.io/daidd/rfa.md

 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 tab: DAIDD
 alerttype: success
-alertmsg: The eighth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held 15-21 December in Stellenbosch, South Africa.
-The deadline for receipt of applications is <strong>September 25</strong>.
+alertmsg: The ninth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held on 13-19 December.
+The deadline for receipt of applications is <strong>November 2</strong>.
 applink: ./apply
 ---